 What is Japan’s ‘Go To Travel’ Campaign?

-PLEASE NOTE: the Go To Travel campaign has been suspended for all regions of Japan between Dec-28 2020 until Feb-07 2021.
+PLEASE NOTE: the Go To Travel campaign has been indefinitely suspended for all regions of Japan as of Dec-28 2020.
+There is no announcement yet as to when/if the campaign will return.
 See below for further details including our FAQ for answers to common questions.

 In response to the unprecedented impact of COVID-19 on tourism, the Japanese government has announced a series of measures under the banner of a national ‘Go To’ campaign aimed at stimulating travel within Japan and boosting local economies.